What is Cornish?

 - BFA in Design: Interior Design, Motion Design, Visual Communications Design

-- BFA in Performance Production: Lighting Design, Scenic Design, Costume Design, Sound Design, Stage Management, Technical Production.
+- BFA in Performance Production: Lighting Design, Scenic Design, Costume Design, Sound Design, Stage Management, Technical Direction.

-- BFA in Theater: Acting, Original Works (directing), Music Theater
+- BFA in Theater: Acting, Original Works (directing), Musical Theater

-Students must select their major area of study before they enroll.
+Students must select one major area of study before they enroll.